joinself/academy/docs/examples/advanced.md

 With this comprehensive knowledge, you are fully equipped to:
 - **Build Your Own Applications**: Use these patterns as a starting point.
-- **Deepen Architectural Knowledge**: Review the [Architecture section](../architecture/overview.md) with a practical understanding of how features are built.
 - **Contribute to the Ecosystem**: Your expertise can help improve the SDK and documentation.

 ## 💡 Key Takeaways